BDUG/l4rerust/README.md

 Both the `setup` script and `scripts/build.sh` look for compiler prefixes via the `CROSS_COMPILE_ARM` and `CROSS_COMPILE_ARM64` environment variables.
-Typical prefixes for Linux-targeted toolchains are `arm-linux-gnueabihf-` and `aarch64-linux-gnu-`.
+Typical prefixes for Linux-targeted toolchains are `arm-linux-gnueabihf-` and `aarch64-linux-gnu-`, while macOS now uses the `aarch64-elf-` prefix by default.
 If these cross-compilers are not already available, they can be installed via your distribution, Homebrew, or built with [crosstool-ng](https://crosstool-ng.github.io/).

 If `setup` or `scripts/build.sh` report a failure such as `Required tool aarch64-elf-gcc not found`, an AArch64 cross compiler is missing.
 Install one with your package manager, e.g.
-`brew install aarch64-elf-gcc` or `sudo apt install gcc-aarch64-linux-gnu`, and export the appropriate prefix (`CROSS_COMPILE_ARM64=aarch64-elf-` or `aarch64-linux-gnu-`).
+`brew install aarch64-elf-gcc` or, on Linux hosts, `sudo apt install gcc-aarch64-linux-gnu`, and export the appropriate prefix (`CROSS_COMPILE_ARM64=aarch64-elf-` or `aarch64-linux-gnu-`).

 After installing a toolchain, add its `bin` directory to your `PATH` and set the expected prefixes: